Israeli passage through the Suez Canal and Straits of Tiran: 1967: Six-Day War

 In 1967, as tensions rose between Egypt and Israel, Israel reiterated declarations made in 1957 that any closure of the Straits would be considered an act of war.

-Nasser declared the Straits closed to Israeli shipping on May 22–23.
+On 23 May, Nasser shut the Straits of Tiran to Israeli vessels.
 Israeli Prime Minister Eshkol repeated declarations that Israel had made in 1957, saying that closure of the Straits of Tiran would be an act of war.
 Then, on May 22, Egypt responded by announcing, in addition to the UN withdrawal, that the Straits of Tiran would be closed to "all ships flying Israeli flags or carrying strategic materials", with effect from May 23.
 In order to enforce the blockade, Egypt falsely announced that the Tiran straits had been mined.
 90% of Israeli oil passed through the Straits of Tiran.
 Oil tankers that were due to pass through the straits were delayed.

 According to Sami Sharaf, Egypt's Minister of State for Presidential Affairs, Nasser knew that the decision to block the Tiran straits made the war "inevitable".
 Nasser stated, "Under no circumstances can we permit the Israeli flag to pass through the Gulf of Aqaba."
 The closure of the Tiran Straits was closely linked to the previous withdrawal of the UN peacekeepers, because having the peacekeepers (rather than the Egyptian military) at Sharm El Sheikh was important for keeping that waterway open.

 In his speech to Arab trade unionists on May 26, Nasser announced: "If Israel embarks on an aggression against Syria or Egypt, the battle against Israel will be a general one and not confined to one spot on the Syrian or Egyptian borders.
 The battle will be a general one and our basic objective will be to destroy Israel."

 Nasser publicly denied that Egypt would strike first and spoke of a negotiated peace if Israel allowed all Palestinian refugees the right of return, and of a possible compromise over the Straits of Tiran.

-As a result of the Six-Day War, the waterways were again reopened to Israeli shipping.
+As a result of the Six-Day War, on 7 June, Israel announced that the Straits of Tiran constituted an international waterway open to all ships without restriction.